doogie2301/pinup-popper-browser/README.md

 ### Prerequisites

 - [Enable Web Remote Control for Pinup Popper](http://www.nailbuster.com/wikipinup/doku.php?id=web_remote_control)
-- TBD Update PuPMenuScript for GameLaunch (This is needed for the Current Game function to work properly.)
+- Add the following line of code inside the GameLaunch(pMsg) method inside the PuPMenuScript.pup file (needed for the Current Game feature to work properly):
+  -     if (useWEB && WEBStatus) { PuPWebServer.MenuUpdate(pMsg); }

 ### Installation

-TBD
+#### Using Node

+    npm install
+    node app.js

+#### Running without Node

+Download and extract the PinUpBrowser.zip file, and run the PinUpBrowser.exe executable.

 ### Configuration

-The settings.yml file contains settings that can be modified to support your setup and adjust preferences.
+The config.yml file contains settings that can be modified to support your setup and adjust preferences.
 Changes will take effect after the application is restarted.

 #### pupServer.url